iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 shape, and it is mapped as TrustZone in the mapping file, so it is converted into one.

 ### Boundary TrustZone
-> **Note**: The tangent would be more precise than the secant, but given its center point is more difficult from the Visio
+> **Note**: The tangent would be more precise than the secant, but given that its center point is more difficult from the Visio
-> data, so we use the secant, whose calculations should be also valid for other types or arcs, like elliptical ones.
+> data, we use the secant, whose calculations should be also valid for other types or arcs, like elliptical ones.

 Boundaries are the most common way to delimite TrustZones in a threat model.
 However, their graphic representation is more lax than the nested shapes, because they simply use arcs to define zones in the diagram.
 For example: